InfiniteRasa/Rasa.NET/docs/setup.md

 # Setup Guide
-This guide will help you install and setup the required tools to run Tabula Rasa using Rasa.NET.
+This guide will help you install and setup the required tools to run Rasa.NET.
 There are a few steps:

 1. Download, install, and setup the required tooling
-2. Download and install Tabula Rasa
+2. Download and install the game
-3. Patch Tabula Rasa using a custom patcher
+3. Patch the game using a custom patcher
 4. Download or clone the code
 5. Build and run the code from Visual Studio
-6. Launch Tabula Rasa
+6. Launch the game

 ## Download, install, and setup the required tooling
 The following tools are required to setup, build, and run Rasa.NET: